>>> def simple_coroutine(): # (1)

 PEP 380 often uses the word "iterator" to refer to the subgenerator.
 That’s confusing because the delegating generator is also an iterator.
 So I prefer to use the term subgenerator, in line with the title of the PEP—“Syntax for Delegating to a Subgenerator.”
 However, the subgenerator can be a simple iterator implementing only |

-at work, and Figure 2 identifies the relevant parts of the example.[6]
+Example 17 provides more context to see yield from at work, and Figure 2 identifies the relevant parts of the example.[6]

 $ python3 coroaverager3.py